jvik/jvik/README.md

 ### Hi there 👋

-I'm a full stack developer and consultant.
-Experienced in Vue, Node.js, SQL, NoSQL as well as DevOps, server operations and ASP technologies.
-Developer and partner with Supernode in Kristiansund.

-Several years of experience with technical account management and project management for small and medium sized businesses.
+Not very active on github at the moment.

-📫 Reach me at: +47 91 99 99 47 or mail@jvik.no
+📫 Reach me at: [LinkedIn](https://www.linkedin.com/in/vikjorgen/), +47 91 99 99 47 or mail@jvik.no

 ![](https://github-readme-stats.vercel.app/api?username=jvik&count_private=true&show_icons=true&theme=dracula)